-Preventing deformation in your fermenter
+Preventing deformation in your vessel

 In order to prevent vessel deformation, all the following steps should be observed: